Waziup/waziup.io-old/content/hiring/offers/Internship.md

 We are also engaged in IoT capacity building for startups, entrepreneurs and SMEs.
 We organized bootcamps, training and hackathons in more than 20 countries.
 We are based in Dresden, Germany and Verona, Italy.

-We are looking for a Bachelor/Master Student for a student job or Internship.
+We are looking for well motivated student for an Internship in IoT.

 Your roles and responsibilities:
 --------------------------------

-- Prototype an IoT application for smart agriculture
+- Prototype an IoT application for smart agriculture, based on Waziup platform
-- Design and documentation of applications based on WAZIUP IoT platform
+- Realize the UI and UX
+- Realize the back-end
-- Performance testing of WAZIUP IoT System
+- Documentation of the application

 Your important skills:
 ----------------------

 - Experience in programming (e.g. Python, Javascript, or C++)
-- Basic skills of Arduino and Raspberry PI open hardware system  would be appreciated, but not be mandatory (can be trained on-site)
+- Basic skills on Arduino and Raspberry PI open hardware system
+- HTML5/CSS3 skills
+- Javascript skills
+- Experience with REACT.JS or willing to learn it
+- Experience with UX and UI design is a plus
 - Basic English skills
 - Interested in learning new technologies
 - 4-20 hrs per week